austenapigo/lotus/README.md

 # lotus package

->This packaged is named `lotus` in recognition of the first Black and Asian woman to be nominated for Vice President of the United States on a major party ticket, Kamala (meaning 'lotus') Devi Harris.
+>This packaged is named `lotus` in recognition of Kamala (meaning 'lotus') Devi Harris, a longtime champion of LBGTQ+ rights and the first Black and Asian woman to be nominated for Vice President of the United States on a major party ticket.

 <p align="center">
   <img width="500" height="500" src="https://github.com/austenapigo/lotus/blob/master/lotus.png">